Overview

 Released in 1982, Poltergeist is an American horror classic directed by Tobe Hooper and written by Michael Grais, Mark Victor, and some guy named Steven Spielberg.
 I wonder if he is still working?
 The film is about the Freeling family just trying to live their life and build a pool, but these malevolent spirits have other ideas when they abduct their youngest daughter, Carol Anne.

 The home in Simi Valley was used as the real-world location for filming the Freeling residence.
-While only the exterior and a few interiors were used in the film, the house is iconically recognizable because of scenes like these:
+While only the exterior and some interiors were used in the film, the house is iconically recognizable because of scenes filmed in these parts of the home:

-- When Carol Anne had a totally normal conversation with spirits through the television.
+- Living Room: When Carol Anne had a totally normal conversation with spirits through the television.

 The movie was a huge blockbuster, earning over $121 million at the box office and leading to two sequels and an unfortunate remake in 2015.
 It was even nominated for 3 Oscars and is constantly listed as one of the greatest horror movies of all time.
 Is there a better haunted house in a movie?
 Someone could argue that Poltergeist is the ultimate haunted house film, and they wouldn’t be wrong.